michaldziuba03/code-samples/social-login/README.md

 4. Some providers may not return the email address.
 In some providers user can register with a phone number.
 You can simply deny social accounts without email or save phone number (if returned) in email column/field.

 ### First method - user can login with ONLY one provider
 The first method is fairly simple.
 User can use only one authentication method for specific email.
-That means you cannot link your Google account if you registered with email and password method previously.
+That means you cannot link your Google account if you registered with Github provider previously.

 #### Relational databases
 ![image](https://user-images.githubusercontent.com/43048524/221054002-07000294-0215-453f-a38f-c34657be27bd.png)